Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The word "pernicious" means "deadly".
-Pernicious anemia used to be fatal but is easily treated today.
+Pernicious anemia used to be fatal but in general is easily treated today.
 It's important to visit a doctor if you have any of the symptoms of pernicious anemia, though.

-Sickle Cell Disease Facts
+Sickle Cell Disease Information

 In sickle cell disease or SCD, the red blood cells are shaped like a crescent or the letter c instead of being round, especially when they contain a low amount of oxygen.
 The cells contain an abnormal form of hemoglobin.

 Sickled red blood cells are unable to flow through the blood vessels easily and are sticky.
-If they stick to each other they may interfere with the flow of blood and oxygen.
+If they stick to each other, they may interfere with the flow of blood and oxygen.
 They don't live as long as normal red blood cells and die after 10 to 20 days.

 A person has two genes determining whether or not sickle cell disease exists.
 The genes do their job by coding for hemoglobin production.
 A variety of abnormal gene variants can occupy the two "slots" for the genes.

 If both of the genes code for the abnormal form of hemoglobin that causes sickled cells (which is known as hemoglobin S), the resulting disorder is called sickle cell anemia.
-This is the most common and serious type of SCD.
+This is the most common and the most serious type of SCD.
 A combination of the sickle cell gene and a different abnormal hemoglobin gene may not produce such a serious result.
 A combination of a sickle cell gene and a normal gene often produces no symptoms.
 A person with this gene combination is said to have sickle cell trait.